Source code © 1994-2010 Guillaume Dargaud.

 The strftime function from the ANSI C library is nice, but it lacks a lot of things before being really useful in a scientific environment.
 My StrfTime() function adds many formatting codes, like the number of minutes since the start of the year and things like that.
 And it stays compatible with the standard C strftime() function.

-Two source files for the library (StrfTime.h, StrfTime.c), a documentation file and a function panel in StrfTime.zip.
-Also 5 utility programs and scripts to compile independantly:
+In addition to the two StrfTime source files for the library, there's also a documentation file, a LabWindows/CVI function panel and also 5 utility programs and scripts to compile independently:

 Note 2: 'Julian day' refers here to a day of the year expressed as a number from 1 to 366, not to the true Julian calendar established by Julius Cesar and now superseded by the Gregorian calendar (our calendar).
 Julian days DDD are equivalent to Month/Days MMDD, but you need to know if the year is a leap year to provide a conversion.
 Source code included for all programs.